-- makes for excellent content - is in line with children's rights to have a say - helps to challenge unhelpful stereotypes - provides news and interesting perspectives.
+- can make for more informed and engaging content - is in line with children's rights to have a say - can help to challenge unhelpful stereotypes - can provide news and interesting perspectives that other publishers may not include.

-So why don't we see the voices of children more often?
+So why don't we hear the voices of children more often?